 After all, he's already scored his first points in a college game and has been throwing down thunderous dunks like the one he threw down after a free throw rebound against Louisiana-Monroe.

 A Tragic Accident at Age 6

-At age six, Hansel Enmanuel was involved in a freak accident in the Dominican Republic.
-For a little while, an unstable cinderblock wall prevented him from moving his left arm, but his father swooped in and freed him in less than three hours.
-Unfortunately, the damage was too severe for Enmanuel to continue using that arm and before he knew it, he was forced to continue life without a vital body part.
+At age six, Hansel Enmanuel Donato Domínguez was involved in a freak accident in the Dominican Republic.
+For a little while, an unstable pile of cinderblocks prevented him from moving his left arm, but his father swooped in and freed him in less than three hours.
+Unfortunately, the damage from the childhood accident was too severe for Enmanuel to continue using that arm and before he knew it, he was forced to continue life without a vital body part.

 Inspirationally, Enmanuel picked up a basketball and dedicated his time to prove that he could go toe-to-toe with anyone on the court.
 Videos of his admirable skills began to circulate on the internet in 2020, which led to him being discovered by Life Christian Academy head coach Moisés Michell, who was looking to bolster his roster for the Kissimmee, Florida-based school.
 Once Michell tossed a scholarship his way, Enmanuel moved to Florida and entered the next chapter of his life as a high school basketball star with something to prove.